 As you push your limits in the great outdoors, the gear you need to go further advances in stride.
-While trekking poles were once an underutilized asset, they’ve since been transformed into a necessary tool for both hiking and mountaineering.
+While trekking poles were once an underutilized asset, they’ve since transformed into a necessary tool for hiking and mountaineering.
 Trekking poles supplement the forward momentum of your body and attribute to increased speed and performance on flat ground or slopes.
-They reduce impact on leg joints which attributes to healthier exercise, especially when going downhill.
+They reduce the impact accrued on leg joints, assisting in healthier exercise, especially when going downhill.

 Using trekking poles also helps you maintain traction on slippery surfaces, navigate stream crossings, and push back bushes and brambles blocking your path.
 The increased balance poles provide enhances your outdoor experience, allowing you to better soak in your surroundings.
 Want to get really creative?
 Use your trekking poles in place of tent poles to pitch a shelter and save weight on expeditions.
 Whether you’re going for an afternoon romp or a lengthy backcountry adventure, here are some of the best trekking poles you can buy.